lukeburton00/lukeburton00/README.md

 I'm a computer science student at Western Governors University.
 I really enjoy learning to code and working on exciting projects.

 Right now, I'm learning...
+- MERN stack
+- C++ Game engine systems
 - Ruby on Rails
-- C++ Game engine systems
-- Java desktop applications

 Some of my more recent projects include...
-- A Rails messaging app featuring mutual friendships and turbo streams for instant messaging
+- A freelance project building an AI content helper for Instagram professionals - www.monocle.social - Ruby on Rails
+- A 2D C++ and OpenGL game engine
 - A school project utilizing Java, FXML, JDBC, and MySQL to build a desktop appointment scheduling application.
-- A 2D C++ game engine with SDL2 and OpenGL

 Outside of school and software projects, I love to spend time in the outdoors with activities like backpacking, rock climbing, and tennis!